Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-driven OOD Detection

 \textbf{A special case: Long-tail ID data.} ID data in real scenarios may present a long-tailed distribution due to the difficulty of collection and frequency of occurrence.
 This imbalance will strongly affect the performance of OOD detection.
 Many approaches are proposed to address the challenge of ID imbalance and enhance OOD detection capabilities.
+OLTR~\citep{liu2019large}, POP~\citep{mehta2022out}, and AREO~\citep{sapkota2022adaptive} each address long-tailed recognition from different perspectives.
+OLTR enhances tail class robustness by leveraging visual memory to bridge head and tail embeddings.
+POP focuses on medium-to-tail classes through a prototype-based mixing strategy, generating mixed samples to improve class separation.
+In contrast, AREO models sample uncertainty via evidential learning and dynamically adjusts training using a multi-scheduler mechanism to better balance majority and minority classes.